Goreme Open Air Museum

 Most of the cave churches in Cappadocia don't have the typical church structure.
 The Apple Church is an exception with its four columns and nine domes all carved on the tufa rock.
 It also has some of the best frescoes of Cappadocia.

-If you're willing to pay extra (as of 2025: 6 Euros per person), Dark Church has the best preserved paintings.
+If you're willing to pay extra, Dark Church has the best preserved paintings.
 You may buy the ticket at the entrance of the church itself.

 Most people miss the Tokali Church which is outside the museum grounds.
 On the way down the hill, after the wooden stairs and on your right will be a set of stone steps that lead to a cave.
 That cave is the Tokali Church with its beautiful blue frescoes, a color that was difficult to obtain back in the 13th century.